 For Microsoft this was a win-win-win deal; it gave them control over the Mac’s entry into the Windows world, gave them virtualization software for Windows and a code-base to work from for getting their x86 based Xbox games running on their PPC based Xbox 360.

 The situation for Apple was much more bleak.
 The PPC G5 processor came from IBM and as such didn’t have some of the Motorola G4’s features that Virtual PC used… and Microsoft wasn’t quick in coming out with a new version although they eventually did.

-There is of course the possibility somebody else will deliver that virtualisation.
+There is of course the possibility somebody else will deliver that virtualization.
 I can’t see Apple itself compromising by providing it but VMware is one option although that would need substantial porting.

-Another option might be Transitive who provided the technology behind the PPC emulation in OS X x86 called Rosetta although their product line-up currently consists of emulated processor and virtualisation, not just pure virtualisation as would be required.
+Another option might be Transitive who provided the technology behind the PPC emulation in OS X x86 called Rosetta although their product line-up currently consists of emulated processor and virtualization, not just pure virtualization as would be required.

 While we’re on the Apple subject check out the responses to the original iPod announcement over at MacRumors forums.